 Growing cannabis with marijuana clones is a way of propagating plants through asexual reproduction by cutting and rooting a healthy shoot.
 This process is also known as ‘taking a cutting’.

-Cloning, over many thousands of years humans have exploited this ability to select plants that have particular desirable properties like high yields or pleasant flavors.
+Over many thousands of years, humans have exploited this ability to select plants that have particular desirable properties like high yields or pleasant flavors.
 Marijuana farmers are no different.
 The donor plant is often referred to as a ‘mother plant’.
 Growing cannabis with marijuana clones generally involves taking this 'donation' from a mother plant while in its vegetative stage.

 Stone Age Farmacy offers a variety of quality medical marijuana clones and post-sale cultivation guidance.
 Below is a brief guide to growing cannabis with marijuana clones: